jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 4. **Timing Considerations**:
    - All chips roll versions at different times
    - Faster chips may reach version 2 while others still on version 1
-   - This is fine - no coordination needed between chips
+   - This is fine---no coordination needed between chips
    - Each chip's nonce+version combination remains unique

 ### Chip Summary